touzet/pampa/README.md

 #### Peptide table (-p)

 Name of the peptide table to complete.
+This option is required.

 #### Output file (-o)

-This is the name of the new table obtained by completion of the input table.
+Name of the new table obtained by completion of the input table.
 This option is required.

 ## Bug Report